Muchie-Lal: The Tale of a Fish

 Sometime later, the stepmother learns of her stepdaughter's fortunate marriage and laments that she did not give her own daughter to the fish prince.
-Still, both girls become pregnant in time, and the stepmother goes to her stepdaughter's new palace to help her fufill her pregnancy cravings, promising to take her back home.
+Still, both girls become pregnant in time, and the stepmother goes to her stepdaughter's new palace to help her fulfill her pregnancy cravings, promising to take her back home.
 The woman passes by the Seven Hills, captures a large serpent and hides it in a pot, then tricks her stepdaughter to place her hand in the pot, saying it contains rice for her.
 Inside the pot, the girl's middle finger touches the snake, which has had a large throat boil for twenty-four years, and cures it of the boil.
 In return, the snake promises to help whoever cured it, and slithers off.
 The stepmother finds that her first attempt failed.
 The girl gives birth to a son, and the stepmother enacts another plan: to bathe her stepdaughter in boiling water.
 The girl finds the pot of boiling water and cries out that her stepmother plans to kill her, lamenting that the serpent did not finish the job.
 Suddenly, the serpent appears and carries her to its palace.
 The girl is safe for now, and requests the serpent brings the fish prince's son to her.
 It happens thus.
 Meanwhile, the stepmother places her own daughter and grandchild, a girl, in the other's place to trick the monarchs, but they notice that their grandson was male.